 Francesca Harper is an internationally acclaimed multi-faceted artist.
 After being named Presidential Scholar in the Arts and performing at the White House, Francesca attended Columbia University for a summer studying philosophy and computer programming, but could not deny a passion inside that moved her to pursue a professional career as a dancer.
-Francesca joined the Dance Theater of Harlem’s Junior Company that same summer and then joined the main Company the following year.
-Francesca performed soloist roles with the Dance Theater of Harlem, the Hostess in Bronislova Nijinska’s Les Biches, and as a soloist in Swan Lake.
+Francesca joined the Dance Theater of Harlem’s Junior Company that same summer and joined the main Company the following year.
+Francesca performed soloist roles with the DTH, such as the Hostess in Bronislova Nijinska’s Les Biches and soloist in Swan Lake.
 After Dance Theater of Harlem, she fell in love with the choreography of William Forsythe.
-She joined his Company quickly started performing lead roles and was promoted to Principal in William Forsythe’s Ballet Frankfurt.
-While a member of Ballet Frankfurt, Francesca was chosen to perform with designers Issey Miyake, and Gianni Versace, and to perform in a film, Dancing Pleats, a 30 year retrospective of Issey Myake’s design work in Japan.
+She joined his company, Ballet Frankfurt, quickly started performing lead roles, and soon after was promoted to Principal.
+While a member of Ballet Frankfurt, Francesca was chosen to perform with designers Issey Miyake, and Gianni Versace, and to perform in a film, Dancing Pleats, a 30-year retrospective of Issey Myake’s design work in Japan.
 She performed Miyake’s and Versace’s fashion shows in Paris and Milan as well.
 She was also spotted signing on the Frankfurt stage and subsequently invited to record her first single, Slow Groove.
-Slow Groove was produced on a compilation album and distributed in Europe and the U.K. She self-produced her own album, Modo Fusion, currently available on iTunes.
-She first tested the waters choreographically by creating her first full evening of work, Dark Violet Light Stone, commissioned by The Holland Dance Festival, while she was still a member of Ballet Frankfurt.
+Slow Groove was produced on a compilation album and distributed inthe U.K. and throughout Europe.
+She self-produced her own album, Modo Fusion, currently available on iTunes.
+While still a member of Ballet Frankfurt, she first tested the waters choreographically by creating her first full evening of work, Dark Violet Light Stone, commissioned by The Holland Dance Festival.

-The vastness of her artistry and her hunger led her back to New York City for Broadway productions including Fosse, The Producers, All Shook Up, The Frogs, and the Tony nominated treasure The Color Purple.
-As a member of the Color Purple she understudied the roles of Shug Avery and Squeak, and she booked her first Principal Broadway Roles as Helene in Sweet Charity and as Judith in Sophisticated Ladies.
-She also created her first play that appeared at the Cherry Lane Theater in New York, 50 minutes with Harriet and Phillis, produced by Anna Deavere Smith.
-She created in with her aunt, Pulitzer Prize Winning writer Margo Jefferson and Paul Miller a.k.a DJ Spooky.
-Most recently she was invited to develop a new character for the interactive show Sleep No More, where she sings every week at The McKittrick Hotel in New York City as Jazz Vocalist, Cecilia Robertson, aka Ceci.
+The vastness of her artistry and hunger led Francesca back to New York City for Broadway productions including Fosse, The Producers, All Shook Up, The Frogs, and the Tony nominated treasure The Color Purple.
+As a member of The Color Purple she understudied the roles of Shug Avery and Squeak.
+This led Harper to booking her first Principal Broadway Roles as Helene in Sweet Charity and as Judith in Sophisticated Ladies.
+She also created her first play that appeared at the Cherry Lane Theater in New York, 50 minutes with Harriet and Phillis, produced by Anna Deavere Smith, in creation with her aunt, Pulitzer Prize Winning writer Margo Jefferson and Paul Miller a.k.a DJ Spooky.
+Most recently she was invited to develop a new character for the interactive show Sleep No More, where she sings every week at The McKittrick Hotel in New York City as jazz vocalist, Cecilia Robertson, aka Ceci.
 Francesca was also newly appointed Artistic Director of the Movement Invention Project® (MIP®) of NYC, where she continues to encourage young artists to explore beyond their extremities and enhance their creativity.

-The Look of Feeling had its International debut, in Vienna, Austria, at the Impulstanz Festival in July, 2014.
-The critically-acclaimed show will make appearances around New York City with the debut of two new Chapters, featuring live music and the dancers of The Francesca Harper Project, in 2016.
+In July 2004, The Look of Feeling had its international debut at the Impulstanz Festival in Vienna, Austria.
+In 2016, the critically-acclaimed show made appearances around New York City with the debut of two new Chapters, featuring live music and the dancers of The Francesca Harper Project.
 The Francesca Harper Project has become the platform for Harper’s own artistic vision: classical dance forms deconstructed and fused with cutting-edge text, music, film and video.
-The company has toured Nationally and Internationally at venues including the Holland Dance Festival, Venice Biennale, NJPAC, Impulstanz, The Metropolitan Museum of Art, and The Joyce Theater.
+The company has toured nationally and internationally at various venues including the Holland Dance Festival, Venice Biennale, NJPAC, Impulstanz, The Metropolitan Museum of Art, and The Joyce Theater.